NeilTynan/2425/README.md

 - 10/11/2024 - Redid task 5, as it had the wrong filename.
 Completed task 8 by writing up the processes completed so far in a notebook.
 Task 9 was also completed in the same notebook and invovled loading in Met Eireann data into the notebook and examining it, as per course materials: w07v03_analyse.
 Started project work by by created a folder called ".github/workflows/" and a file called "weather-data.yml".

 ## Getting help

+Queries about this repository can be directed directly to my GitHub account (NeilTynan).

 ## Other References